kimjongbing/dll_injector_uwp/README.md

 5. **Run the executable**: Start the application by running `dll_injector.exe`.
 Upon execution, the console will display usage instructions.
 You can then provide the necessary arguments based on what you want to do.

 Remember, this is a command-line application, so all inputs (arguments) should be passed in the command line.
-You should also note that this tool needs to be run from a terminal with administrator privileges for it to function properly.
+Please also run as administrator if you have any issues.

 ## DLL Setup Permissions